 More than anything, I wished those homosexual ‘feelings’ gone.
 They were more than just feelings, though.
 I knew that being a homosexual was part of who I was, of who I had been as far back as I could remember—even back when I did not know what it meant to have feelings for classmates at the age of 4.
 I had been that way long before I knew it was ‘wrong’, long before I knew about gay labels—the technical terms as awful to me as to the disgusting ones people used.

-I think praying was for me what doing drugs was for some other kids.
-When I felt it was all getting too much, I would get down on my knees and pray.
+Praying was for me what doing drugs was for some other kids.

 Of course, growing up is never easy and being a teenager might well be the hardest stage in life.
 Some people forget how difficult it was.
 But on top of it I felt the stigma of being ‘different’.
 And all the while my family situation wasn’t good.
 And to cap it off, I was sensitive.
 Thankfully, I had found ways to escape—TV, CDs, books that took me to another world, generally American, and friends too.